 The ascent to the saddle is the hardest part of the hike.
 It’s straightforward, but continuously uphill.

-Where to Stay | Stay the night at Ütia de Börz, an upscale mountain refuge, located directly at the trailhead.
+We stayed at Ütia de Börz, an upscale mountain refuge, located directly at the trailhead.
 Their food is outstanding.

 Learn More: Sass de Putia Trail Guide